RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

  **Multi-regional Storage:** To mitigate the risk of a regional outage, multi-regional storage stores replicas of objects in multiple regions.
 It provides greater resilience and is recommended for globally distributed applications.

  **Nearline Storage:** If data is accessed less than once in 30 days, Nearline storage is a suitable option.
 It offers cost-effective storage with slightly higher latency compared to regional storage.
-It is well-suited for backup and archival data.
+It is well-suited for backup and archival data.**30days**.

  **Coldline Storage:** Data accessed less than once a year is a good fit for Coldline storage.
 It provides the most cost-effective archival storage option, although with slightly higher access latency.
-Coldline storage is ideal for long-term retention of infrequently accessed data.
+Coldline storage is ideal for long-term retention of infrequently accessed data**90days**

+ **Cloud Storage Archive class storage** It is a storage class provided by Google Cloud Storage.
+It is designed for data that is accessed infrequently and requires long-term retention at a lower cost compared to other storage classes**365days**

 - All storage classes have the same latency to return the first byte of data, but the costs to access data and the per-operation costs are higher than regional storage.